PeterStine/python-challenge/README.md

 Always commit your work and back it up with pushes to GitHub or GitLab.
 You don't want to lose hours of your hard work!
 Also make sure that your repo has a detailed README.md file.

 Requirements

+### I. Preliminary
-Correctly Reads in the CSV (10 points)
+1. Correctly Reads in the CSV (10 points)
-Reads in the CSVs for both PyBank and PyPoll using Python (5 points)
+2. Reads in the CSVs for both PyBank and PyPoll using Python (5 points)

-Successfully stores the header row (5 points)
+3. Successfully stores the header row (5 points)

-Results Printed out to correctly to terminal (40 points)
+4. Results Printed out to correctly to terminal (40 points)

-### Results correctly display for PyBank:
+### II.
+Results correctly display for PyBank:

-Total Months (5 points)
+1. Total Months (5 points)

-Total (5 points)
+2. Total (5 points)

-Average Change (5 points)
+3. Average Change (5 points)

-Greatest Increase (5 points)
+4. Greatest Increase (5 points)

-Greatest Decrease (5 points)
+5. Greatest Decrease (5 points)

-Results correctly display for PyPoll:
+6. Results correctly display for PyPoll:

-Total Votes (5 points)
+7. Total Votes (5 points)

-Each candidate’s total votes and percent of votes (5 points)
+8. Each candidate’s total votes and percent of votes (5 points)

-Winner (5 points)
+9. Winner (5 points)

-Code Runs Error Free (10 points)
+10. Code Runs Error Free (10 points)
-Error Free (5 points)
+11. Error Free (5 points)

-Producing consistent results (5 points)
+12. Producing consistent results (5 points)

-Exports results to text file (30 points)
+13. Exports results to text file (30 points)

 The text file contains for PyBank:

 Total Months (2.5 points)